dataminer-site/dataminer-site.github.io/docs/archive/0.6/extensions/postgres.md

 * `filter_pushdown` whether filter predicates that DataMiner derives from the query should be forwarded to Postgres, defaults to `false`.

-The tables in the database are registered as views in DuckDB, you can list them as follows:
+The tables in the database are registered as views in dataminer, you can list them as follows:

 ```sql
 PRAGMA show_tables;